 You’re not done yet but certainly in the home stretch.
 Apply wood filler to all of the holes created by the brad nailer and where all the edges where the pieces of plywood meet.
 Once it is dry, sand it down with 100 grit sandpaper, followed by 220 grit sandpaper.

 Now your planter box is ready to be painted!
 I went with the paint colored called Peppery by Behr which helped to give the planter a metal look.
 I applied it using our HomeRight Super Finish max for a smooth finish and it was easier to get the inside of the planter box.
-And that my friends, is how you build your own custom planter box.

 Let’s keep in touch!